Trump Almost Acknowledges Losing the Election to Biden for the First Time

 Yes, when the president has refused to acknowledge losing an election for nearly a full week, when he has made hundreds of attempts to discredit the results, and when the White House is actively blocking the future president’s efforts to get moving on the transition process, an almost partial-admission of defeat counts as news.

 Trump also claimed that, thanks to the COVID-19 vaccine-development project Operation Warp Speed, 20 million doses of a vaccine would be available in December for distribution to high-risk populations, including health-care workers and the elderly.
 He said the vaccine would be available to the general public “as soon as April.”
 Trump’s previous claims about the availability of a coronavirus vaccine haven’t held up to scrutiny, so it remains to be seen whether the timetable he outlined on Friday will be accurate either.
-Trump advisers have reportedly refused to allow Operation Warp Speed briefings for Biden’s transition team.
-(Trump also did not acknowledge the surging third wave of the pandemic on Friday and once again tried to discredit the country’s high case count.)
+(Trump advisers have reportedly refused to allow Operation Warp Speed briefings for Biden’s transition team.)
+The president also failed on Friday to acknowledge the surging third wave of the pandemic and once again tried to discredit the country’s high case count.

+On Friday night, President-elect Biden tweeted that action was needed now to slow the spread of the coronavirus:

+I am alarmed by the surge in reported COVID-19 infections, hospitalizations, and fatalities.
+This crisis demands a robust and immediate federal response which has been woefully lacking.
+I am the president-elect, but will not be president until next year.
+COVID-19 does not respect dates on the calendar, it is accelerating right now.
+Urgent action is needed today, now, by the current administration.

 The New York Times’ Maggie Haberman reported on Thursday night that the reality of Trump’s defeat continues to sink in ever so slowly for the president now that his campaign’s long-shot legal efforts to challenge the election results have failed to gain traction in any meaningful way:

-Note: This post has been updated to include Biden’s Friday-night message regarding the surge in COVID-19 cases.